Eric Sloane Museum

 The Eric Sloane Museum (formerly known as the Sloane-Stanley Museum) in Kent, Connecticut, is a museum featuring the studio and antique hand tool collections of Eric Sloane.
 It is owned and operated by the State Historic Preservation Office of Connecticut.
 The property includes the Kent Iron Furnace, a granite blast furnace which produced pig iron for almost 70 years, beginning in 1826.
 The furnace is listed on the National Register of Historic Places.

 Museum

-The Eric Sloane Museum is located north of Kent village, on the west side of United States Route 7.
+The Eric Sloane Museum is located North of Kent Village, on the West Side of U.S. Route 7.
 Its grounds are separated from the road by the tracks of the Housatonic Railroad; a crossing facilitates access to its grounds, and those of the adjacent Connecticut Antique Machinery Association.
 The museum houses a collection of antique hand tools collected over many years by Eric Sloane.
 The museum building, which served as Sloane's art studio, was given to the state in 1969 by the Stanley Works tool manufacturer.
 It also has displays related to the industrial uses of the site in the 19th century.